Natural Living: The Beginner Guide to Non-Toxic Living

 #7.
 Did you recently install new synthetic carpeting?

 Hint: If you have asthma, skin rashes, or food allergies, the reason would be breathing the off-gases from your new carpeting.

-Problem: Carpeting is usually made of synthetic fibers treated with pesticides and fungicide.
+Problem: Carpeting is usually made of synthetic fibers treated with pesticides and fungicides.
 These chemicals are emitted as “off-gas” from new carpeting.